Atinos31/Blog-it/README.md

 * Select your language/ driver (I used Python 3.6 or later)
 * Copy the connection string and change the details.
 * Set the cluster name, collection name, URI connection string and password as environmental - see [Configuration](#Configeration) to set up your application configurations

-### Flask Mail
-I have chosen to use Gmail as my mail provider alongside [Flask Mail](https://pythonhosted.org/Flask-Mail/) to send mail to users from within the app.
-You will need to ensure you set your email provider up  to Allow less secure apps otherwise Gmail will block you being able to send/receive emails through the application.
-You will also need to enable IMAP as well.
-You can find some helpful tips [Flask Mail Help](https://www.twilio.com/blog/2018/03/send-email-programmatically-with-gmail-python-and-flask.html)
-I have used Gmail’s smtp server.  -  see [Configuration](#Configeration) to set up your application configurations

 ***